mikegreen/vault-agent-demo/readme.md

 # Vault Agent demo

-Purpose: This repo was created to demo how Vault Agent can read a simple KV secret, populate a config sinple file, and maybe more as we get into it.
+Purpose: This repo was created to demo how Vault Agent can read a simple KV secret, populate a config simple file, and maybe more as we get into it.

 Future versions of this might include:
 * Inject variables into a complex config file, not just one we create